Kuroi-Yuki/earthquake-monitoring-using-NodeRED/index.md

 * Create an  [IBM Cloud](https://cloud.ibm.com) **lite** account, if you don't already have one.
 * Create an account on [**OpenWeatherMap**](https://home.openweathermap.org) to retrieve an API key
-* Create an account on [**GeoNames**](http://www.geonames.org/), and then [enable the account to use free web services](http://www.geonames.org/manageaccount)
 * Create an account on [**Twitter**](https://twitter.com/) and [create a Twitter application](http://apps.twitter.com/)

 ## Estimated time

-It will take about 2 hours to complete this tutorial including the prerequisites.
+It will take about 1 hour to complete this tutorial, including the prerequisites.

 ## 1 Create a Node-RED Starter Application